 Ricky graduated with distinction from the Anglo European College of Chiropractic in Bournemouth.
 He now consults for Pure Sports Medicine in London and is clinical director at Summit Wellbeing and Pearson Performance Cycles in Richmond.
-He lectures on manual therapy, medical acupuncture and soft tissue techniques to Physiotherapists, Osteopaths and Chiropractors with OMT Training in London.
-He currently works pitch side at London Scottish RFC offering treatment and trauma management to players of all ages.
+He is an internationally published author & lectures on manual therapy, medical acupuncture and soft tissue techniques to Physiotherapists, Osteopaths and Chiropractors with OMT Training in London.
+He has worked pitch side at London Scottish RFC offering treatment and trauma management to players of all ages.

 Ricky’s main interests lie within sports performance care and functional rehabilitation.
 He uses myofascial release techniques, manual therapy, medical acupuncture and kinesiology taping.
 Ricky believes that the right knowledge of movement, nutrition and lifestyle is vital to keeping a healthy, injury free body.

 A keen sportsman, Ricky is currently training for sportive rides & ironman triathlons, but also has an extensive record playing high level rugby, basketball and golf, giving him a great insight into the world of sports and sports injuries.
 He consults for Pure Sports Medicine as a specialist Musculoskeletal Chiropractor & CycleFit bike fitter.
 He has a special interest in lower limb biomechanics.

 Ricky is a certified CycleFit bike fitter and golf fitness instructor for the Titleist performance institute (CGFITPI) allowing him to offer specific functional assessments and treatment to every level of cyclist and golfer who wish to get more enjoyment out of the sports they love.
 He helps people understand how the body can limit their position on a bike, restrict a golf swing and cause pain, weakness and dysfunction.
 He understands the importance of achieving optimal performance and loves giving patients that opportunity.